Actuarial Science Undergraduate Major (BS)

 All for one

-Graduates of Xavier’s Actuarial Sciences program have a high career placement rate.
+Graduates of Xavier’s Actuarial Science program have a high career placement rate.
 They go on to work at top companies like the Great American Insurance Company, Liberty Mutual Insurance, and Ohio Financial National Services.

 Students complete coursework that provides Validation by Educational Experience (VEE) credits in the actuarial field, as well as preparation for the actuarial science exams in probability (P) and finance (FM).

-Actuarial Science Major at Xavier University
+Actuarial Science Undergraduate Major (BS) Major at Xavier University

 The Actuarial Science program at Xavier University has a long and proud history as the only Actuarial Science program in Southwest Ohio.
 The discipline is particularly important in the insurance and finance industries where understanding risk is essential to providing services that offer financial security and peace of mind regardless of the uncertainty in daily life.
 This program resides in the Department of Math within Xavier's College of Arts and Sciences.